 • Live within 1 hour of country's capital city

-• Speak and write English very well: This is critical because all US universities require a high score on the TOEFL language exam.
+• Speak and write English very well: This is critical because all U.S. universities require a high score on the IELTS language exam.
 Therefore, if your English is not strong, we recommend that you spend a year studying and apply next year.

 • Have VERY STRONG grades: Consistently ranked high in your class (1-10) and scored strongly on the National Exam.
-This is important because all US universities are challenging and only accept those with the highest grades.
+This is important because U.S. universities are challenging and only accept those with the highest grades.

-• Dedicated to the program: Able to dedicate their days in February 2017 – June 2017 to complete the program.
+• Dedicated to the program: Able to dedicate their days in February through June 2018 to complete the program.
 You must agree to not work at a full-time job during this period.